Costello1329/caos-interns/readme.md

 Tasks and homeworks can be found inside the hw folders.
 You will have 7 tasks during the first semeter.
 You'll have the final test also.

 #### Second semester
 Tasks and homeworks can be found inside the hw folders.
 You will have 5 tasks during the second semeter.
-You'll have the final test also.
+You'll have the final project also.

 ### Grading
 #### First semester